leo4512/new_coding_test/README.md

 ## Woven coding test

+### Instruction
+* Load new board or new dice number data by placing the file under the same directory of this program and change the file path in Store JSON data section.
+* Run the code by execute game(dice_number_file).
+### Additional info
+* I tried to keep the code clean and more atomic.
+* This game is still missing colour set feature for bonus rent.

 Your task is to write an application to play the game of Woven Monopoly.

 In Woven Monopoly, when the dice rolls are set ahead of time, the game is deterministic.